leanstacks/serverless-common/docs/utils/MIDDYFY.md

 ) => void | Promise<TResult>;
 ```

 Middy provides the ability to wrap AWS Lambda handler functions in middleware.
-Each middleware provides the ability to act on the event _before_ the handler, act on the result _after_ the handler, or to act on unhandled errors thrown from the handler.
+Each middleware provides the ability to act on the event _before_ the handler, act on the result _after_ the handler, or to act on unhandled errors thrown from the handler or middleware.

 Want to know more?
 Read the [official Middy guide for how middleware works](https://middy.js.org/docs/intro/how-it-works).